FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 with more detections at deeper, darker depths.
 Clade LLIV (including strain MIT9313) photosynthetic complexes were also detected throughout the depth/light and [O~2~], ranges, with the most frequent detections at depth and at low [O~2~], compared to other strains.
-Our analyses used a proteomics dataset, though we note that alternate approaches such as metagenomics or metatranscriptomics using the TARA Oceans [@pesantOpenScienceResources2015] dataset could have been employed.
+Our analyses utilized a proteomics dataset; however, alternate approaches, such as metagenomics or metatranscriptomics, could have been employed to analyze ecotype abundances using the TARA Oceans [@pesantOpenScienceResources2015] dataset.

 \newpage